Where We Teach

-In History during Year 9 in the Autumn term, we study the Suffragettes and then the First World War.
-We begin the GCSE Course after Christmas, starting with Medicine through Time.
-This is both a source-based and extended writing unit, which covers the History of Medicine from prehistory up to the creation of the NHS.
-Students should expect some gore!
+In History during Year 9 in the Autumn term, we study the First World War.
+To learn some GCSE skills, we begin the GCSE Course after Christmas, starting with Nazi Germany.

-The GCSE course (specification OCR A) also covers Germany 1919-45, Public Health 1800-1914 (a source-based paper) and then a controlled assessment on the Arab-Israeli Conflict.
+The GCSE course (specification OCR A) also covers Germany 1919-45, Public Health 1800-1914; the making of the Americas and a local study on Framlingham castle.
 In lessons students will be covering the key content and practising the different types of exam questions, to maximise the chances of success.
-We also offer trips to the Battlefields and Berlin.
+We also offer a trip to the Battlefields.